 Methods of grazing forests include turning livestock out into the forest, forest grazing and silvopasture:

 Turning livestock out into the forest – this management system is based on the need to access additional forage, shrubs, or forbs in order to rest other pastures.
-It may also be used to control invasive plants by turning livestock into the forest areas for short durations.
-In the past, this grazing system involved turning livestock out into the forested areas to continuously graze.
-Minimal infrastructure was used and cattle were often herded rather than areas being fenced to control movement.
-This grazing system could result in livestock overgrazing the preferred range and eventually lead to degradation of both the trees and the forage if cattle are allowed to graze the same area for too long.
+It may also be used to control invasive plants by turning livestock into the forested areas for short durations.
+This grazing system involves turning livestock out into forested areas to continuously graze.
+Minimal infrastructure is used, and cattle are often herded rather than controlled with fencing.
+This grazing system can result in livestock overgrazing the preferred range and lead to degradation of both the trees and the forage if cattle are allowed to graze the same area for too long.
 Land may also be at risk of compaction and erosion in areas where cattle congregate or overgraze.
 While private landholders in some provinces may still be able to utilize this grazing strategy, the risk of overgrazing often prohibits its use on Crown land.
 Proper timing of grazing and rest periods are vital to prevent cattle from overgrazing.

 Silvopasture – this management system integrates forest, forage and livestock to derive value from both timber and livestock.